maximilianh/cellBrowser/docs/tabsep.rst

 Navigate your internet browser to the name of the server (or localhost, if you're running this on your own machine) followed by :8888, e.g. http://localhost:8888.

+The output directory (/tmp/cb in the example) can hold multiple datasets.
+If you have a second dataset in another directory that contains cellbrowser.conf, just make sure that the other cellbrowser.conf specifies a different dataset name with `name=xxx`.
+Then run `cbBuild -o /tmp/db -p 8888` in the other directory to add the second dataset to your browser output directory.